hamk-webdev-intim23a6/palautekooderit/README.md

 Since this is intended for production, it is meant to only hold production code.
 Ideally testing is done with the dev instance.
 When we update code here we need to refresh apache sometimes.
 To do that you can use:
 > sudo systemctl restart apache2.service

 To use the production environment navigate to [ankkapeli.fi](https://ankkapeli.fi)

 To load the newest main branch from git use:
-> cd /var/www/palautekooderit; sudo git checkout main; sudo git pull; cd -
+> cd /var/www/palautekooderit/palautekooderit; sudo git checkout main; sudo git pull; sudo python manage.py migrate; sudo python manage.py collectstatic; sudo chown www-data:www-data /var/www -R; cd -
 - sudo is needed because this folder technically belongs to root.

 ### Dev